exoscale/deps-modules/README.md

 ```

 Your modules deps.edn file would only have a single additional key in
-dep coordinate to indicate it should be inherited, `:exo.deps/inherit :all`:
+dep coordinate to indicate it should be inherited, `:exo.deps/inherit`.

+That key could be `all` or a collection of keys you want to inherit from the version file:

+`{:exo.deps/inherit :all}` `{exo.deps/inherit [:mvn/version]` etc

+This allows for instance to select everything but exclusions from the
+versions file or point to specific values at the modules level while
+inheriting others.

 ```clj
 {:paths ["src"]